A/B Testing

 Frequently Asked Questions

 Google Optimize was sunset in September 2023.
-The closest free alternative is Statsig’s free tier.
-For most teams, VWO or Convert are the best paid alternatives.
+The closest free alternative is Statsig’s free tier (up to 1M events/month).
+For most teams, VWO or Convert are the best paid alternatives offering similar all-in-one features.

 Not necessarily.
 You can start with qualitative research (heatmaps, session recordings, surveys) and implement changes directly.
-But once you have 1,000+ weekly visitors to a page, A/B testing tools let you validate changes before committing.
+But once you have 1,000+ weekly visitors to a page, A/B testing tools let you validate changes and prove ROI before committing to development.
+Testing tools justify CRO team headcount.

 Yes, but plan for 2–4 weeks of migration.
-You’ll need to reconfigure tests, re-implement tracking, and re-validate your setup.
-Historical data typically doesn’t transfer.
+You’ll need to reconfigure tests, re-implement tracking events, and re-validate your setup.
+Historical data typically doesn’t transfer between tools, so budget for some testing downtime.
+Avoid switching if you’re in the middle of critical tests.

 See where your store is leaking revenue